Onemind-Services-LLC/cloudmydc-docs/docs/wordpress-as-a-service/WordPress PaaS.md

 <!-- ## WordPress PaaS -->

-CloudMyDc Application Platform for WordPress is a DevOps platform dedicated to WordPress hosting specifically.
+CloudMyDC Application Platform for WordPress is a DevOps platform dedicated to WordPress hosting specifically.
 It offers a number of prepackaged topologies of varying complexity (from single-container solutions to clusters and synchronized multi-region instances), which covers all the range of use cases (from small testing installation to the enterprise-level clusters).

 Below, you can find a list of all the standard [WordPress topologies](/wordpress-as-a-service/wordpress-topologies) available on the platform: